ministryofjustice/security-guidance/docs/passwords.md

 Never store, display or print passwords [in the clear](https://en.wikipedia.org/wiki/Plaintext).
 If you need to store them, do so by using [salted](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet#Use_a_cryptographically_strong_credential-specific_salt) [hashes](https://en.wikipedia.org/wiki/Hash_function).

 Ensure the password storage security matches the [classification](government-classification-scheme.md) of the system or data.
-For help with the appropriate strength of hashing, contact the [Security team](mailto:security@justice.gov.uk).
+For help with the appropriate strength of hashing, contact the .

 Extra information on handling and protecting passwords is in the [Password Storage and Management](password-storage-and-management-guide.md) guide.